retnoanggraeni2129/end-to-end-data-analysis-project-for-contruction-company/README.md

-# Endto End Data Analysis Project for Contruction Company
+# End to End Data Analysis Project for Contruction Company
 Optimize construction projects with end-to-end data analysis.
 From dummy data creation to analysis for better decision making.

 ## Purpose